 - Pets behaving strangely

 The droppings and urine of raccoons eventually decay and leave a foul stench which can permeate throughout your home.
 Stains and urine can seep through ceilings and cause severe damage to insulation, sheetrock, and wooden beams.

-Raccoons love to find a warm and cozy place to live.
+Raccoons like nothing better than finding a nice warm place in which they can live.
 To find it, they will destroy anything in their path, including roof shingles and vents.
-If there are raccoons in your home, it is possible to see holes and tears.
+It is possible that you might see holes or tears around your house if there are any raccoons living inside.
 This could be dangerous as well because insulation materials may have been tampered with potentially exposing wiring within walls and ceilings thus increasing the chances of fire hazard!
 Strange noises

-As they crawl around in your attic, crawl spaces, and chimneys, raccoons create a lot of noises.
-This is a sign you have an infestation.
+Raccoons create lots of noises at night as they move around your attic, crawl spaces, and chimneys.
+These sounds can be heard through the floorboards or ceiling and is an obvious sign that you have an infestation on your hands.
 Before these creatures cause permanent damage to your home, it is important to get professional assistance from wildlife experts immediately.

 The raccoon is a nocturnal animal and mostly scavenge at night.
 Raccoons love to dig through garbage cans and dumpsters looking for food scraps and other items that they can eat.
 You should seal your trash cans to stop raccoons from rummaging through them.